Code-Institute-Submissions/moscarellar-ci-5/README.md

-# MyFilmApp - Frontend React application
+# MyFilmApp - Frontend React application - 3rd Submission Attempt

 [Live link](https://ci-p5.herokuapp.com/)

-MyFilmApp is a website developed in order to share interesting material about films.
-However, today, it turned to be a big sharing platform.
+To Share + began as MyFilmApp.
+It was initially a Film Blog.
+After some improvements and other requirements: TO DO List have been implemented and is the focus of this App.
+However,  you can also find a variation of the traditinal Post.
+Now we can render the Post in a different way, so you can create Memes as well.

+This project was developed within the Diploma in Software Development (Advanced Front End)

 Please find the link [here](https://ci-p5.herokuapp.com/).